amitshokeen/portico_tennnis_fastapi_app/readme.md

 * Enter the virtual environment: $ `source .venv/bin/activate`

-* Install the required packages: $ `pip install -r requirements.txt`
+* Install the required packages: $ `pip3 install -r requirements.txt`

 * For development:
   Use this command to start the server: